mobilex1122/licenses/README.md

 ## Disclaimer

-Some open-source licenses might not comply with the official FOSS definition defined by OSI.
+Some "open-source" licenses might not comply with the official FOSS definition defined by OSI.

 ## Licenses